mattheu/HM-Gallery/readme.txt

 === HM Gallery ===
-Contributors: mattheu
+Contributors: mattheu, joehoyle
-Tags: gallery, hm-gallery, jh, humanmade, hmgortfolio, gallery Requires at least: 3.0
+Tags: gallery, hm-gallery, humanmade, hm-portfolio, gallery Requires at least: 3.0
 Tested up to: 3.3.1
 Stable tag: 1.0

-Gallery and Gallery management for your WordPress site.
+Gallery for your WordPress site.

 == Description ==

 Gallery management for your WordPress site.
 HM Gallery allows you to manage a gallery of images from the Add New/Edit Entry Page of the Wordpress admin.
+The gallery can be used to control the featured image.

+The plugin can used on any post type but must be enabled.
+See the settings page.

 This plugin is aimed at theme developers as it requires some knowledge of editing template files.
 No CSS styles are applied, allowing full customisation by the developer.

+NOTE: This plugin requires HM Core.

 This plugin is a fork of the HM Portfolio Plugin.
 It may work, but compatability is not guaranteed.

-Report any issues/feature requests here: https://github.com/humanmade/HM-Gallery issues or you can twitter @humanmadeltd for feedback etc.
+Report any issues/feature requests here: https://github.com/mattheu/HM-Gallery issues or you can twitter @humanmadeltd for feedback etc.

 = Features =

 * Enables an image gallery management box in the edit post admin page.
-* Automatic server-side thumbnail generation for all image sizes
+* Automatic server-side thumbnail generation for all image sizes (thanks to WPThumb)
 * Works on all post types - just select which ones you want.
 * Can be used to manage to featured image.